1929 Dayton Triangles season: History

-They were coached by Faye Abbott, his second and final season of coaching.
+The 1929 Triangles were coached by Faye Abbott, his second and final season of coaching.
 Abbott had previously played for the Triangles; between coaching and playing, he participated in 70 of the Triangles' 77 games as a franchise.
 The franchise was winless under Abbott's head coaching.
 With the franchise relocating, Abbott would be the Triangles' fourth and final head coach.

-Their lone touchdown and scoring play of the season was scored on a 30-yard fumble recovery by Left Guard Al Graham (followed by a Pat Duffy extra-point kick) against the Frankford Yellowjackets.
+The Dayton Triangles were limited to only seven points throughout the entire 1929 season, making them the last team in NFL history to score under ten points in a season.
+Their lone touchdown and scoring play of the season was scored on a 30-yard fumble recovery by left guard Al Graham (followed by a Pat Duffy extra-point kick) against the Frankford Yellowjackets.